moneroexamples/compile-monero-09-on-xubuntu-16-04-beta-1/README.md

 # avid problems if there are compilation errors with compiling the tests
 ```

-Please not that this is a current version of Monero on github, not the offical and stable
+Please not that this is a current version of Monero on github, **not the offical and stable
-release.
+release**.
 Thus, as the development of Monero continues virtually on daily basis, sometimes
 things can break, including the compilation procedure provided.
-To avoid this, the source code and binary files of the offical and stable release of Monero can be downloaded from [here](https://github.com/monero-project/bitmonero/releases/latest).
+To avoid this, please use the source code and binary files of the offical and stable release of Monero can be downloaded from [here](https://github.com/monero-project/bitmonero/releases/latest).

 ## Installation
 After successful compilation, the Monero binaries should be located in `./build/release/bin` as shown below: